Najumudeen/ansible/README.md

 Update `find.yml` playbook as per below given code

-We have a playbook ~/playbooks/find.yml that recursively finds files in /opt/data directory older than 2 minutes and equal or greater than 1 megabyte in size.
+We have a playbook ~/playbooks/find.yml that recursively finds files in /opt/data directory older than 2 minutes and equal or greater than 1 megabyte in size.<br/>
 It also copies those files under /opt directory.
-However it has some missing parameters so its not working as expected, take a look into it and make appropriate changes.
+However it has some missing parameters so its not working as expected, take a look into it and make appropriate changes.<br/>

 ```
----
 - hosts: web1
   tasks:
     - name: Find files